ByzantineFailure/group_spotify/README.md

 Server and client configs

-Make the Applescript portion less of an egregious hack (runs through a shellscript then the client reads an output file)

 Some sort of tests or something

-Windows and Linux methods of getting Spotify info
+Linux method of getting Spotify info

+Stabilize the network stuff to not fail in the event of the connection going down

+Stabilize the WindowsSpotifyScraper for the event of Spotify not being present

 Port the UI to Unicurses so it works under Windows as well